 In Western culture, darkness is the point of origin from which creation begins.
 The dark is also the starting point of the four works in this section.
 Dance, theater, sound, and performance artists selected four obscure spaces within the Center for Digital Art, through which they examine the ways in which the darkness challenges out senses, eludes us, relaxes us, raises issues of trust between artists and audience, as well as envokes fear, fantasy, and unseen desires into consciousness.

 Recently, contemporary radical dance and performance have turned to explore the darkness.
 Different artists use darkness to inspire speculative experiences about freedom, so they can investigate the objection to the logic of light, identified with the West.
 The objection to light is the reaction to the decay of Western culture as it turned the project of enlightenment into consumerist capitalism that is destroying the Earth.
 In Dark Room, a group of artists, whose body is their medium, investigates the paradox of disappearance, not necessarily to constitute a new political order, but rather to prepare for a moment in culture when the darkness will be, once again, a necessity for survival.
-In this work, we try to recruit fantasy and anxiety brought about by darkness under the conditions of the culture of light, to understand the sin and beauty of light, but mostly to envoke the desire to see the world again, and us in it.
+In this work, we go underground to take shelter, there we try to recruit fantasy and anxiety brought about by darkness, and find bravery to hold the conjecture that we might never get out of this cave.

 When we eat, all of our senses are heightened in order to verify whether the object that is about to be put in our mouth is edible or not.
 To do so, we examine its shape, color, aroma, and ultimately its flavor.
 In the room you are about to enter, you will find familiar products, but their look has been altered.
 Energy waves flood the space and change our relationship to the different products, and at the molecular level, they change the relationships within the product itself.
 Come in, smell, look, touch with your hand and tongue, and take a moment to understand what it is that you’re tasting.